johsteffens/mocutsvd/README.md

 ### Benefits

+* **Complete**: Computes all singular values and optionally all singular vectors with high accuracy.
 * **Stable**: Same or better stability as the widely used Golub-Kahan-Reinsch SVD approach.
 * **Fast**: Efficient [true-scalable](doc/true_scalability.md) computation for small up to very large matrices.
 * **Parallel**: By default all available CPU-cores are used.